 The data we collect also informs the Scottish Government National Performance Framework and feeds into nationwide health strategy.

 - alcohol consumption

 The Scottish Health Survey was first conducted in 1995 and then again in 1998 and 2003 and has been carried out annually since 2008.

-Each year from 2008 to 2011 we ask a core set of questions and one of two rotated modules of questions that focus on specific health issues.
+Since 2008 there has been a core set of questions and topics that are included every year and a series of topics that are rotated and included biennially.
 You can see the core and module questions on the Scottish Government site.